Orcapt/orca-starter-kit-node-v1/QUICKSTART.md

 1. Use `npm run dev` for local development
 2. Check console logs for detailed debugging
 3. Test with curl before integrating with frontend
-4. Use ngrok to expose local server for testing with Lexia platform
+4. Use ngrok to expose local server for testing with Orca platform

 ## 🆘 Need Help?